StanislasRigal/uppsala2/README.md

 The columns are set as follows:

-'code_sp': code for species names
+- `code_sp`: code for species names
-'Year': year
+- `Year`: year
-'value_orig': input values for species time-series 'se_orig': input values for observation error of species time-series 'value': back transformed values for species time-series (should be identical to 'value_orig') 'se.value':  back transformed values for species time-series (should be identical to 'se_orig') 'pred.value': predicted values for species time-series from DFA 'pred_se.value': predicted values for standard error of species time-series from DFA 'name_long': species names
+- `value_orig`: input values for species time-series
+- `se_orig`: input values for observation error of species time-series
+- `value`: back transformed values for species time-series (should be identical to `value_orig`)
+- `se.value`:  back transformed values for species time-series (should be identical to `se_orig`)
+- `pred.value`: predicted values for species time-series from DFA
+- `pred_se.value`: predicted values for standard error of species time-series from DFA
+- `name_long`: species names

 ```{r}